-According to the WG co-chairs who led the development of the Outputs, when considering the implementation and adoption of the Model and its different elements, the inclusion of elements should be approached similarly to how one would approach a balanced diet: by including several items from each food group - not all foods are essential, available, or healthful for everyone, but something in each food group and a variety is needed.
+According to the WG co-chairs who led the development of the Outputs, when developing policy about the adoption of different commons elements, the inclusion of elements should be approached similarly to how one would approach a balanced diet: by including several items from each food group - not all foods are essential, available, or healthful for everyone, but something in each food group and a variety is needed.
 All food groups (and elements) are essential, and should one decide to exclude any of them, this should be done with careful consideration and following consultation with the relevant professionals.
-How each element should be realised in the make-up of a commons is a matter of the specific needs of stakeholders in many cases, depending on their specific mission and availability of resources, among other factors.
-For example, 'Governance' is crucial, but not all of the categories and subcategories within Governance may be relevant or feasible for all commons; the Model is intended as guidance that can be adapted for specific needs.